jwest33/auto-agent/README.md

 ### The World

 * A `GridWorld` is generated with integer "shades" (0–9) representing terrain cost.
-* Darker cells cost more energy to enter and are thus *riskier*.
+* Darker cells cost more energy to enter and are *riskier*.
-* Every cycle the world “heals” previously visited cells, rewarding re‑exploration.
+* Every cycle the world resets previously visited cells, rewarding re‑exploration.

 ### The Agent